 Yes, you may need it.
-But it depends on lenses you use and helicoid extension.
-Better check it with the calculator.
-In my experience, if the loss of light is more than 0.3EV it is better to adjust exposure.
+But it depends on the lens you use and the helicoid extension.
+It is better to check this with the calculator.
+In my experience, if the loss of light is more than 0.3EV you would better to adjust exposure.

 Let me know If you would like me to add other lenses to the calculator.
 I will do it as soon as I possibly can.